Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 AWS Local Zones: Areas where you can use a selection of AWS services like storage, computing and database closer to end-users.
 They are mostly used for applications that require as minimum latency as possible.

-AWS Wavelength Zones: Areas where AWS storage and computing services are embeded in 5G networks to help developers building mobile applications that require as minimum latency as possible.
+AWS Wavelength Zones: Areas where AWS storage and computing services are embedded in 5G networks to help developers building mobile applications that require as minimum latency as possible.

 AWS Outposts: A new AWS product announced in 2018, which implies deploying a fully managed AWS infrastructure and a pool of AWS storage and computing services at the customer's site.
-That way a cutomer can have a hybrid cloud that integrates AWS services in their own on-premise, and have a smooth, consistent hybrid experience.
+That way a customer can have a hybrid cloud that integrates AWS services in their own on-premises, and have a smooth, consistent hybrid experience.

-RDS: Amazon Relational Database Service, is an AWS service that is used to deploy and mainatin SQL databases, using different databse engines from which the cutomer can choose.]
+RDS: Amazon Relational Database Service, is an AWS service that is used to deploy and maintain SQL databases, using different database engines from which the customer can choose.]

 ## Exercise